Bankruptcy & Family Law in Australia

 In short, the non-bankrupt spouse still owns their share, but will likely face pressure to sell or negotiate with the trustee.

-The non-bankrupt spouse may try to establish to the trustee or to a court that they should be entitled to more than half due to the operation of principles under the Family Law Act 1975 (Cth) (FLA) or equitable principles such as constructive trust.
+The non-bankrupt spouse may try to establish to the trustee or to a court that they should be entitled to more than half due to the operation of principles under the FLA or equitable principles such as a constructive trust.

 This depends.
 Property owned solely by the non-bankrupt spouse does not vest in the trustee upon the bankruptcy.
 The trustee might, however, seek that some of the non-bankrupt’s property:

-- Be used to pay debts which the non-bankrupt spouse has benefited from eg. The non-payment of the bankrupt’s tax because this resuted in there being more income for the family; or
+• Be used to pay debts which the non-bankrupt spouse has benefited from.
+For example, the non-payment of the bankrupt’s tax because this resuted in there being more income for the family; or

-When a spouse files for bankruptcy during family law proceedings in Australia, a few things may happen:
+When a spouse files for bankruptcy during family law proceedings in Australia, a few things (listed below) may happen.

 If a spouse is declared bankrupt, their property generally vests (or transfers) to a bankruptcy trustee, meaning it is controlled by the trustee and can’t be used in family law property settlements unless a court decides otherwise.